-The more a child knows about his/her own sexuality the less he/she will need to rely on peers or other adults who may take advantage of that child’s lack of information.
+The more a child knows about their own sexuality the less they will need to rely on peers or other adults who may take advantage of that child’s lack of information.
 Children who understand their bodies and their sexual feelings may feel more confident about this part of themselves and may be less likely to be confused or manipulated regarding inappropriate sexual touch.

 When talking with a child or teen, here are 10 principles to keep in mind not only for your child, but for yourself as well

 1. Children need to be taught accurate language for all of their body parts, including the ones between their shoulders and their knees.
 It will be easier for both the adults and children to use correct terms if you start using accurate language right from the start.

 2. Don’t wait to have “the big talk”.
 Children need age-appropriate information throughout their lives, on an ongoing basis.
 Be aware that children are sexually maturing (on a biological and social level) at earlier ages, so don’t wait until their teen years to give them information.